posicat/magnifier_lamp_RGBW/README.md

     - Complete overkill for this project, but I wanted the extra memory, and WiFi could be fun.
   - 5v 4A regulator
     - I'm powering it via a 24V 30A power pack that powers my whole desk
-    - This should let most people pick their own power supply.
+    - This should let most people pick their own power supply, old laptop power suppoes are ideal!

-  Features I intend to add:
+  Features already in the code:
-    - All-on white Light (default, startup condition) [done]
+    - All-on white Light (default, startup condition)
     - Ability to light just a portion of the ring (arc size)

+  Features I intend to add to this code
    - Ability to spin that portion of the ring that's lit (arc rotation)
     - Change colors, can be useful for making certain things more visible

+  Optional extras I plan to add to my build:
     - A pair of USB cameras for recording projects (2 because I want to try getting 3D images)
     - USB hub for the cameras